mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * title: Previous Interactions
 ##### !question

-Which previous interactions, if any, have you had with Hack Reactor staff?
+I have interacted with the following Hack Reactor individuals (Check any and all that apply).

 ##### !end-question